Alternative Assessments to High Stakes Exams

 To log in, enter your NDUS.Identifier and password.
 Visit the NDUS.Identifier page for username and password questions.

-Here is a link to a wonderful video called “The Power of Formative Assessment.”
+Here is a link to a video called “The Power of Formative Assessment.”
 In addition to a brief introductory history of high stakes testing that calls into question our blind faith in this relatively recent academic convention, the videos are divided into short, easy-access modules with validation and examples of formative assessment.

 Assessments by Design: Rethinking Assessment for Learner Variability